talagayev/deepmirror_home_task_prediction/Report.md

 4. ExpansionRx training dataset contained `mg/min/kg` data points and thus no extrapolation was required
 5. Novartis dataset didn't contain any information about the units, so here due to the small factor and PC power restrictions no extrapolation was done.

+## Training data sets preprocessing and dedpuplication
+With the training data coming from various sources with each having it's own caveats, OpenADMET ExpansionRx being the one that has the same conditions like the test set, certain data sets requiring extrapolation/scaling, while others don't require them 4 separate training data sets were used.
+Those were the following:

+1. Expansion --> Dataset only containing the Training data from ExpansionRx due to it having the closest conditions --> 3759 data points
+2. No Scale --> Dataset that contains only data points that did not require scaling, excluding Novartis --> 9690 data points
+3. All --> Dataset that contains all the training data, excluding Novartis --> 18952 data points
+4. All + Novartis --> All data sets found  --> x data points.

+These data sets underwent preprocessing.
+This consisted of SMILES standardization, salt stripping + protonation.
+For the protonation the package `dimorphite_dl` was used, where for the protonation the `ph = 7.4` was used with the most common variant being saved.
+The test set was also preprocessed in an identical way to have them aligned.

+The preprocessed training data sets, containing the preprocessed SMILES underwent deduplication, where if identical SMILES were identified only one was kept with the average value.
+While there could be a discussion about having higher priority for values from certain data sets, for example the OpenADMET ExpansionRx having higher priority and weight due to it having identical condiditions like the test set due to time limit restrictions it was not possible to experiment with various deduplication approaches.

+## Applicability Domain
+To estimate the uncertainty of the predictions of the models Applicability domain of the training data with various features were calculated.
+The following features were used for this caclulation:
+1. Chemeleon
+2. Morgan (radius = 2, 3; bits = 512, 1024, 2048)
+3. RDKit Path (min_path = [3, 4] max_path = [5, 6, 7, 8] bits = 1024, 2048, 4096)
+4. Chemeleon + Morgan
+5. Chemeleon + RDKit Path

+The applicability domain showed, that Chemeleon performed well and had only a certain amount test molecules outside of the AD, while also the Chemeleon + RDKit Path combination performed unexpectedly well.
+Also during this step it was evaluated if it would be beneficial to fine tune the OpenADMET ExpansionRx Training set data in data sets, from the AD side of things it was reasonable to do it in some cases.
+This information will be later used for the evaluation to identify the results for the prediction of the molecules outside AD

+## Crossvalidation & Model Training

+Here sadly it is the case, that due to me having a slow PC and having only a certain timeline for the predictions I was at this step limited for the selection of Model + Feature combinations.

+I used Autogluon and Chemprop for model Crossvalidation/Training and building.

+I was able to run Autogluon with the ExpansionRx dataset for all features, while for the remainder I focused on Chemeleon, due to me requiring to do crossvalidation only for chemeleon itself, while for the FPs, I would need to test out the most preferable combination with Chemprop taking too long on my PC and thus I was able to get the final predictions for the `No Scale` and `All` datasets for Chemprop on the final day with only some hours left before the deadline.

+As for the Crossvalidation.
+A nested 5x5 CV was performed with 10 trials and 100 max epochs.
+[Here is one yml containing more details](https://github.com/talagayev/deepmirror_home_task_prediction/blob/main/OpenADMET_Data_Workflow/Crossvalidation/expansion/crossvalidation_expansion_chemprop.yml)